 With each level up you get new tasks.
 Tasks have to be completed in a given time - with increased game difficulty this time shortens.
 But tasks also promise reward in points, which you need to reach the next level.
 Or you can earn valuable silver that complements your production success.
 The rule: the more challenging the quest, the higher the reward or the worse the punishment for failure.

-In addition to the harsh climate and food supply, the large number of your enemies represents the greatest threat.
-Some enemies are just annoying, others deadly.
+In addition to the harsh climate in winter and the supply of food, the multiplicity of your enemies represents the greatest threat to you, your inhabitants and your wealth.

 Ranulf - the shaman:

-In the Nordic world, every village had a shaman - a healer and magician in one person.
+One way to defend your enemy is Ranulf, the shaman.
+In the Nordic world, every village had a shaman - a healer, a knower and a magician in one person.
 Ranulf offers many helpful healing and healing spells against gold, as well as valuable items he brought back from his long trips to the Far East.
-But he is not easy to find, because he constantly changes his abode for protection from enemies.
+But he is not easy to find, because he has to constantly change his place of residence for protection from enemies.